jonriggert/jonriggert/README.md

 ✔ Leadership, Training & Project Management (Agile, Budgeting, Vendor Relations)

 I know what it means to adapt, learn, and push forward in a constantly changing tech landscape.
 I’m excited about opportunities in IT leadership, cloud engineering, or enterprise infrastructure, where I can combine my technical expertise with problem-solving leadership.
+I’m seeking a dynamic role where I can utilize both my leadership abilities and hands-on technical skills to contribute to IT innovation and growth.

 ---